 Story of the

-Cherokee actress and writer DeLanna Studi dreamed of one day following the footsteps her ancestors were forced to travel along The Trail of Tears; and then finding a way to share their tragic yet triumphant legacy with audiences around the country.
-Now Studi is realizing that dream, with key support from The Thomas S. Kenan Institute for the Arts at the University of North Carolina School of the Arts and other cultural partners.
+Cherokee performance artist, writer and activist DeLanna Studi dreamed of one day following the footsteps her ancestors were forced to travel along The Trail of Tears; and then finding a way to share their tragic yet triumphant legacy with audiences around the country.
+Now Studi has realized that dream, with key support from The Thomas S. Kenan Institute for the Arts at the University of North Carolina School of the Arts and other cultural partners.

 Accompanied by a documentarian and her father Thomas, a full-blooded Cherokee who speaks the language, Studi began the modern-day journey at her ancestral homestead in Murphy, North Carolina, which she discovered while doing research for the creative project a year earlier.
 Working in partnership with dozens of community organizations, they hosted workshops and storytelling circles at significant sites along the trail.

-Working alongside The Thomas S. Kenan Institute for the Arts' Executive Director Corey Madden, Studi began shaping the stories she documented into an original dramatic work, titled AND SO WE WALKED: An Artist’s Journey Along the Trail of Tears.
+Working alongside the Kenan Institute's Executive Director Corey Madden, Studi began shaping the stories she documented into an original dramatic work, titled AND SO WE WALKED: An Artist’s Journey Along the Trail of Tears.

 “We sat on the ground where they walked,” Studi says of the experience.
 “And in some cases, we walked on the ground where they died.
 I thought I would need Dad to lift me up.
 But just by having my father there, I was a lot stronger than I would have been.”